AaronL1011/Assignments/Term_3_Workbook/README.md

   console.log(mycar.show()); // Logs the newly created object to the console, before going back to the start of the current loop.
 }
 ```

+I didn't appreciate that last half of code.